How does the Commission engage with other countries in this field?

-- modernisation of higher education;
+- the modernisation of higher education

-- academic excellence;
+- academic excellence

-- faculty and student mobility;
+- faculty and student mobility

-- vocational education and training;
+- vocational education and training

-- lifelong learning;
+- lifelong learning

-- quality and equity in education; and
+- quality and equity in education

-- recognition of qualifications.
+- the recognition of qualifications

-Since 2010, the European Commission and the Mexican authorities for education and training have had two policy dialogues at government level.
+Since 2010, the European Commission and the relevant Mexican authorities for education and training have had two policy dialogues at government level.